 I don’t deny the credibility of those at the top.
 I do value their essential role.
 However, an agile ORG allows everyone to play with ideas.
 Everyone is a leader!
 Much of minuscule ideas that can be initiated at the bottom of the hierarchy by the field operation teams, if implemented, would inspire those who are less familiar with the day-to-day operations.
 The bouncing back and forth between different teams creates a vibrant playfield that spurs innovation and critical thinking.

 1. Are you a long-term thinker?
-Or are you worried about the following quarterly revenue?
+Are you worried about the following quarterly revenue?

 2. Do you get boiled up quickly with incorrect details?

-3. Does your ORG produces more meeting slots than explicit materials such as one-pagers and Customer Journey Maps?
+3. Does your ORG produce more meeting slots than explicit materials such as one-pagers and Customer Journey Maps?

 4. Do you decide to guarantee your survival or to elevate your customers’ experiences?

 5. Are you leading an ORG where choices are more valued in terms of higher Revenue per Cost or higher customer satisfaction?